-Sometimes it takes good old street campaigning to get those “up there” to listen – and things done.
+Sometimes it takes good old street campaigning to get those “up there” to listen – and things are done.
 Greece, during the last years, has seen turbulent times, and as a destination still has a long way to go in terms of sustainability, as Theodota Nantsou tells us in this interview.
 As Head of Policy at WWF Greece she works at the coal face of environmental policy-making and has a particular interest in tourism – not least because it is such an important part of the Greek economy and crucial for the livelihoods of its communities, especially in rural areas.

 Theodota, do you remember the first time you heard about sustainability in connection with tourism?
 What got you interested in the topic?

-Ah, long time ago, in the early ‘90s, when I worked as a volunteer at a sea turtle conservation programme on the island of Zakynthos.
+Ah, a long time ago, in the early ‘90s, when I worked as a volunteer at a sea turtle conservation programme on the island of Zakynthos.
 Zakynthos, particularly the area of Sekania, hosts the largest density of sea turtle nests in the entire Mediterranean – a true maternity house for the legendary Caretta caretta.

 Those nights, crawling under the stars behind turtles to monitor their nesting activity, were truly magical.
-But each time I turned my eye towards the tourist town of Laganas, filled with noise, lights, uncontrolled urban sprawl and speed boat craze, the magic would quickly fade.
+But each time I turned my eye towards the tourist town of Laganas, filled with noise, lights, uncontrolled urban sprawl, and speed boat craze, the magic would quickly fade.

 It was then that sustainable tourism became a much-heated topic of endless discussions.
 I still vividly remember discussing sustainability with Antonis Nikoloudakis, owner of a large hotel on the coast of Laganas.
-If memory serves me well, Nikoloudakis was the first hotel owner in Greece who would pay due respect to the nesting turtles by voluntarily turning off all beachfront lights, closing the beach bar and collecting all sunbeds and umbrellas at dusk.
+If memory serves me well, Nikoloudakis was the first hotel owner in Greece who would pay due respect to the nesting turtles by voluntarily turning off all beachfront lights, closing the beach bar, and collecting all sunbeds and umbrellas at dusk.

 How has your view on tourism and sustainability changed or evolved, as Head of Policy at WWF [World Wide Fund for Nature] Greece?

 A lot!
-Actively listening to stakeholders is an integral part of good policy making.
+Actively listening to stakeholders is an integral part of good policymaking.
 This is especially true when dealing with environmental policies.

 Nature is not a personal piece of property or just a bouquet of memories.
 Nature is our life support system.
 It is perfectly reasonable that people need to visit beautiful natural treasures.